Milnor fibre boundary of a non-isolated surface singularity: The first step. The real varieties

+In particular, the link of $\cals_k$ (i.e. $\cals_k\cap S_\epsilon$) is independent of the choice of $k$. \end{proposition} Before we start the proof let us indicate how the orientation of $\cals_k\setminus\{0\}$ is defined.
+First, consider $Z_k$.
+It is a smooth real manifold.
+The projection on the $d$--axis induces a diffeomorphism; we define the orientation of $Z_k$ by the pullback of the complex orientation of the $d$--axis via this diffeomorphism.
+Next, all fibers of $\Phi$ are complex curves with their natural orientation.
+On the smooth part of $\Phi^{-1}(Z_k)$ we define the product orientation of the base and fibers.

-\begin{proof} The first sentence follows from (\ref{lem:zk}) and from the properties of the ICIS $\Phi$ (or by a computation).
-The second one is standard, using e.g. the `curve selection lemma', see \cite{MBook}.
-Next, we will prove the diffeomorphism $\cals_k\cap S^5_\epsilon\simeq \partial F$.
+\begin{proof} The first statement follows from Lemma \ref{lem:zk} and from the properties of the ICIS $\Phi$ (or by a direct computation).
+The second one is standard, using for example the `{\it curve selection lemma}' from \cite{MBook}.